-If you’re currently on a 5×5 program, and you’re happy with your progress, you can stop reading now.
+If you’re currently over the age of 50, using some kind of 5×5 program, and you’re happy with your progress, you can stop reading now.
 Just carry on doing what you’re doing.
 None of what follows will interest you in the slightest.

 However, some folks are suffering from what I call 5×5 burnout.
 Some of the signs include: